We Wanted a Revolution: Black Radical Women, 1965–1985

-We Wanted a Revolution: Black Radical Women, 1965–85 was an exhibition held at the Brooklyn Museum of Art from April 21, 2017 through September 17, 2017.
-The exhibition surveyed the last twenty years of black female art and it presented more than forty artists and activists who decided to dedicate their work to fight against racism, sexism, homophobia, and class injustice.
-It was not organized chronologically or by authorship, but thematically.
+We Wanted a Revolution: Black Radical Women, 1965–85 was an exhibition held at the Brooklyn Museum of Art from April 21, 2017, through September 17, 2017 surveying the last twenty years of black female art.
+The exhibition was organized thematically, presenting forty artists and activists whose work was dedicated to the fight against racism, sexism, homophobia, and class injustice.

 The structure of the exhibition

-We Wanted a Revolution: Black Radical Women, 1965–85 was organized by Catherine Morris, Sackler Family Senior Curator for the Elizabeth A. Sackler Center for Feminist Art, and Rujeko Hockley, former Assistant Curator of Contemporary Art, with Allie Rickard, Curatorial Assistant, Elizabeth A. Sackler Center for Feminist Art, Brooklyn Museum.
+We Wanted a Revolution: Black Radical Women, 1965–85 was presented by the Elizabeth A. Sackler Center for Feminist Art, Brooklyn Museum, organized by Senior Curator Catherine Morris, former Assistant Curator of Contemporary Art Rujeko Hockley, with Curatorial Assistant Allie Rickard.
 The exhibition was part of A Year of Yes: Reimagining Feminism at the Brooklyn Museum, a yearlong series of exhibitions celebrating the 10th anniversary of the Elizabeth A. Sackler Center for Feminist Art.
-Leadership support was provided by Elizabeth A. Sackler, the Ford Foundation, the Stavros Niarchos Foundation, Anne Klein, the Calvin Klein Family Foundation, the Institute of Museum and Library Services, Mary Jo and Ted Shen, and an anonymous donor.
+Leadership support was provided by Elizabeth A. Sackler, the Ford Foundation, the Stavros Niarchos Foundation, Anne Klein, the Calvin Klein Family Foundation, the Institute of Museum and Library Services, Mary Jo and Ted Shen and an anonymous donor.
 Financial support was also provided by Annette Blum, the Taylor Foundation, the Antonia and Vladimir Kulaev Cultural Heritage Fund, Beth Dozoretz, The Cowles Charitable Trust, and Almine Rech Gallery.

-Within the varieties of media were conceptual art, performance, film, and video, printmaking, photography, and painting.
-Despite the significant differentiation between the mediums, the goal of vocalizing Black female artists and bringing up the notion of oppression of black female or non-binary artists in the art world and in culture united the artworks of the exhibition.
-We Wanted a Revolution consisted of nine sections, wherein each section referred to a specific theme or media.
+Among the diverse media showcased were conceptual art, performance, film, video, printmaking, photography, and painting.
+Despite substantial distinctions between these mediums, the exhibition's overarching objective of amplifying the voices of Black female artists and shedding light on the oppression faced by Black female or non-binary artists within the art world and broader culture unified the showcased artworks.
+"We Wanted a Revolution" encompassed nine sections, each dedicated to a particular theme or medium.